beginning of content

 Your pancreas is a long gland found behind your stomach, under your liver.

 The pancreas is an exocrine and endocrine gland.
-The main endocrine function of the pancreas is to control your blood sugar levels.
+It controls your blood sugar levels and digestion.

 • Insulin